Lessons of a Lifetime

 - Download a list of 22 suggested questions we've compiled to help you compose an Ethical Will.

 - Joshua Stanton "made a difference" as an award-winning volunteer at the Home, helping our Director of Volunteers frame and innitiate the Ethical Will Project.
-He's now a rabbinical student and headed toward making his mark on the world.
+He's now a rabbi, making his mark on the world.
 Listen to Josh speak in this inspiring clip about the project and how it led him to his calling.